 Are you interested in analyzing neurotransmitters in brain microdialysate or brain tissue?
 Today, we’re happy to announce a new loaner program for an HTEC system fully ready to use.

-In this video, we will walk you through how exactly mice learn to self head-fix using the self head-restraining platform.
+In this video, we will walk you through how exactly mice learn to self head-restrain using the self head-restraining platform.
 The concept is quite simple and relies on operant or classical conditioning principles.

 In this post, we describe four common tasks you can use with your operant training chambers, and what exactly they measure.
 These tasks are easy to program with our Touch Panel chambers.